reymon359/how-to-live/docs/Read books/index.md

 ## Resources and credits

 The more books I read, the more I like it.
-I feel that reading books make you think differently.
+The act of reading is awesome, if you think about it, you are traveling to other dimensions and living new lives and adventures by just watching letters next to each other.

-The act of reading is awesome, if you think about it, you are traveling to other dimensions and living new lives by just watching letters next to each other.
+Thanks to my mom for encouraging and helping me to read when I was a child.

 ## Related advices